stax76/awesome-mpv/README.md

 - [store-shaders](https://github.com/butterw/bShaders/blob/master/mpv/settings/scripts/store-shaders.js) - Store current glsl-shaders config on first run, this config will then be restored by subsequent calls.
 - [switch-shader](https://github.com/butterw/bShaders/blob/master/mpv/settings/scripts/switch-shader.js) - Provides a switch to disable/restore shaders and vf filters.
 - [xrandr](https://gitlab.com/lvml/mpv-plugin-xrandr) - Automatically sets the display refresh rate to the one best suitable for the video played
+- [mpv-kscreen-doctor](https://gitlab.com/smaniottonicola/mpv-kscreen-doctor) - Like the xrandr script automatically sets the display refresh rate to the one best suitable for the video played, works for KDE Plasma Wayland sessions.
 - [vlcaspectratio](https://github.com/kism/mpvscripts/blob/main/scripts/vlcaspectratio.lua) - Implements a VLC style aspect ratio hotkey 'a' that stretches the video to different aspect ratios.
 - [cycle-video-rotate](https://github.com/VideoPlayerCode/mpv-tools/) - Allows you to perform video rotation which perfectly cycles through all 360 degrees without any glitches.
 - [autocrop](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autocrop.lua) - Automatically crop the video by using lavfi's cropdetect filter to detect black bars.